 The assumption of using the logistic curve proves to be a good fit for countries where the peak of the number of deaths seems to be in the past.
 Examples of this are China, Iran (to a lesser extent) and South Korea which, at least partly, justifies the choice for the logistic curve.

 A limitation and simultaneous strength of our approach is that it is purely data driven and does not take government actions into account.
 Therefore, the forecasts should only serve as an additional data point in combination with extensive simulation studies and country specific forecasts that take several additional measurements into account such as the ICU capacity and the evolution in the number of confirmed cases.

-In countries with few deaths such as Norway and Australia, there is a lot of uncertainty as to what the death curve will look like.
+In countries with few deaths such as Norway and Australia, the degree of uncertainty on what the death curve will look like decreases every day as new data comes in.
 An interpretation of those forecasts should therefore consider the uncertainty, and the visualization that shows samples from the posterior distribution should therefore be preferred.

 The United Kingdom seems to be close to the likely peak in the number of deaths.

 Belgium, one of the worst countries in terms of the cumulative number of deaths per capita since reaching a minimum number of 1 death per 1 million inhabitants, seems to be past its peak number of deaths, with our models suggesting the death toll will likely stabilize or go down in the coming days.

 The most likely fit at the time of this writing (April 15) for the United States of America also predicts that the daily deaths is close to its peak.
 Given the size of the country, a mixture of logistic curves would probably be a better fit for the data so this prediction may very well be too optimistic.

 When summing up the daily deaths we obtain the following cumulative forecasts: